-

 - This interdisciplinary, project-based science course engages students in questions of how food helps us make meaning of the world and mediates our place in the environment.
 Students will complete a capstone project that addresses a sustainability issue in the school or greater community.
 While implementing solutions, students will engage in project management skills and may collaborate with community partners to bring about positive change.
 Course helps prepare students to be global citizens.

-- Minimum grade of B- in Biology.
+- Successful completion of Biology.
 This course counts towards the lab science requirement for graduation.

 - 11, 12